Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/6-execution-sharding-approvals-and-disputes-slides.md

 ---
 title: Execution Sharding in Polkadot
-description: Details the Collation, Backing, Approval-Voting, and Disputes systems and how they work together to provide secure execution sharding in Polkadot.
+description: Details about the Approval-Voting and Disputes systems and how they work together to provide secure execution sharding in Polkadot through the means of escalation.
 duration: 45 minutes
+owner: Maaciej Zyszkiewicz
 ---

 # Execution Sharding in Polkadot